PathFusion: Path-consistent Lidar-Camera Deep Feature Fusion: Introduction

-One important question for feature fusion is to select the correct fusion stage and we illustrate popular choices in Figure~\ref{fig:overview}.
-Shallow fusion in Figure~\ref{fig:overview} (a)~\citep{focalsconv-chen,pointpainting,chen2022autoalignv2} fuses camera features with raw LiDAR points directly or shallow LiDAR features.
-Although shallow fusion benefits from the LiDAR and camera calibration for better feature alignments, the camera features are forced to go through multiple modules which are specialized for 3D feature extractions instead 2D camera processing~\citep{deepfusion}, e.g., voxelization.
-By contrast, deep fusion~\citep{fusionpainting,deepfusion} in Figure~\ref{fig:overview} (b) enables more dedicated LiDAR and camera feature processing.
-However, since multiple LiDAR points are usually voxelized together and further aggregated with neighboring voxels before fusion, one voxel may correspond to a number of camera features, making the feature alignment very ambiguous.
-The feature mis-alignment significantly degradates the overall network accuracy and forces the majority of existing works to choose shallow fusion~\citep{focalsconv-chen}.
+One important question for feature fusion is to select the correct fusion stage, and we illustrate popular choices in Figure~\ref{fig:overview}.
+Figure~\ref{fig:overview} (a) showcases shallow fusion~\citep{focalsconv-chen,pointpainting,chen2022autoalignv2}, where camera features are directly fused with raw LiDAR points or shallow LiDAR features.
+Although shallow fusion benefits from the alignment facilitated by LiDAR and camera calibration, it forces camera features to pass through multiple modules designed for 3D feature extraction instead of 2D camera processing~\citep{deepfusion}, such as voxelization.
+In contrast, deep fusion~\citep{fusionpainting,deepfusion} in Figure~\ref{fig:overview} (b) enables more specialized LiDAR and camera feature processing.
+However, due to the typical voxelization of multiple LiDAR points together, followed by aggregation with neighboring voxels prior to fusion, a single voxel may correspond to camera features derived from a large region (e.g., a union of foreground and background), leading to large ambiguity in feature alignment.
+This misalignment tends to have a notable negative impact on the overall network accuracy, often motivating many of the existing works to lean towards opting for shallow fusion~\citep{focalsconv-chen}.

-In this paper, we propose PathFusion to augment existing shallow fusion methods and enable fusing deep LiDAR and camera features.
-PathFusion introduces a novel path consistency loss to regularize the 2D feature extraction and projection and explicitly encourages the alignments between LiDAR and camera deep features.
-As shown in Figure~\ref{fig:overview} (c), we construct different paths between 2D and 3D features and minimize the semantic differences of features from different paths to enforce feature alignments.
-PathFusion can be easily applied to prior-art fusion methods, e.g., Focals Conv~\citep{focalsconv-chen}, and demonstrates consistent accuracy improvements.
-Compared to existing piror-of-the-art shallow fusion method, FocalConv-F, PathFusion achieves 0.62\% $\text{AP}_{\text{3D}}$ (R11) improvement on KITTI and 1.2\% mAP and 0.7\% NDS improvement on nuScenes test set.

-\blue{ The rest of the paper is organized as follows.
-Section 2 introduces related work and section 3 describes the background of 2D and 3D feature fusion.
-Section 4 provides a motivation example on the challenge of deep feature fusion and we present our method in section 5.
-Section 6 summarizes our results. }